(This is part of a series about PhotoDemon 7.0. For the full 7.0 article collection, visit this page.)

 Improved hotkey support

 All tools are now accessible via hotkey.
-The hotkeys mimic their counterparts in other photo editors, but if there’s any confusion, just hover the mouse over a tool button to verify the associated key.
+The hotkeys mimic their counterparts in other photo editors, but if there’s any confusion, just hover over a tool button to see the associated key.

 Similarly, if two tools share the same hotkey (like square and circle selections), just press the key multiple times to toggle between the two.